Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Identifying Early Signs of Rust and Corrosion

-• Orange or brown discoloration on metal parts.
+• Orange or brown discoloration on exposed metal parts.

-• Pitting or rough surface texture where protective coatings have failed.
+• Pitting or rough surfaces where coatings have failed.

 Rust Prevention Techniques Tailored to Different Climates